Transportation Demand Management

 The TDM Program's yearly Impact Report calculates reductions in vehicle trips, vehicle miles traveled, and vehicular emissions resulting from programs funded in that grant cycle by the Program.
 For more information about the program please read our latest Impact Report.

-FY21 Request for Proposals for the Triangle TDM Program
+FY21 Request for Proposals for the Triangle TDM Program is now CLOSED

 Below is the complete RFP schedule:

 Applicants selected in Round 1 notified and provided feedback for necessary revisions and submission of revised application